Procedures

 As stated in the procedures above, a filmmaker is entitled to submit a project to the Foundation two more times in order that it be assessed each time by a different panel of readers.

-Submitting “Fast Track” Projects
+Submitting Projects in “Fast Track” Application

 The Foundation reserves the right to decide, for valid reasons, that particular projects should be “fast-tracked”; that is, discussed on an individual basis and not in the rounds of assessment described above, so that their production will not suffer and in consideration of their quality and uniqueness.

 Projects eligible for “fast-tracking” could be, although not necessarily, films at an advanced state of rough cut, films that must be completed quickly for a television broadcast event or festival, documentary films of a follow-up nature that require a quick decision in order not to miss any steps in the follow-up, and short films that are in an advanced state of readiness for production or post production.
 In addition, the Foundation reserves the right to decide that a specific project, even though it meets the conditions for the “fast track,” will be passed onward for discussion in comparison with other projects that have accumulated.
-The CEO will read “fast track” projects, view the visual materials or edited version of the film, and present a recommendation.
-In parallel, an opinion will be requested from at least two artistic advisors (readers).
-If the three opinions differ with respect to supporting or not supporting the project, then the project will be passed onward for viewing by an additional advisor who will provide an opinion.

 Approving Support for a “Fast Track” Project

-When the readers and artistic director have approved a project on the “fast track,” the project goes to the members of the program committee, whose approval is required just as it is for a project in an ordinary framework.
+When the readers and artistic director have approved a project through the “fast track,” the project goes to the members of the program committee, whose approval is required just as it is for a project in an ordinary framework.
 The CEO of the Foundation will have one vote on the program committee, and the chairperson of the program committee will have an extra vote for tie-breaking, if necessary, regarding approval or rejection of the project.
 After the program committee’s approval, written notice is sent to the other board members.
-If within 48 hours no objection to the recommendation comes from those board members who are not program committee members, then the recommendation takes force.
+If within 48 hours no objection to the recommendation is received from those board members who are not program committee members, then the recommendation takes force.
 Receipt of recommendations will be acknowledged in writing on behalf of the Foundation’s CEO, who will summarize the decision.

 The Foundation’s support for projects is conditioned on the signing of an agreement between the filmmaker and the Foundation, phrased as determined by the Foundation.
 The signed agreement will be binding on the parties and will supersede any presentation, commitment, declaration, or understanding whatsoever that preceded the signing.